 After receiving an MA in Literature from Wright State University in Dayton Ohio, James Brubaker moved to Oklahoma to begin work on a PhD in Creative Writing at OSU.
 His short stories are forthcoming or have appeared in Confrontation, Blue Mesa Review, Rabbit Catastrophe Review and The Cupboard.
 He is also a co-editor for the music section of the online arts journal, The Fiddleback.

 J. Don Cook, whose hometown is Ada, is an artist, writer and photographer.
 As a photojournalist, he was nominated three times for a Pulitzer Prize, one of them when he worked for the Ada Evening News in the seventies covering a double drowning when cousins fell through thin ice.
 The forthcoming essay and poem were written after Mr. Cook covered the famine in Ethiopia in the eighties.
-The University of Oklahoma Press just published a collection of his photographs and essays titled Shooting from the Hip
+The University of Oklahoma Press just published a collection of his photographs and essays titled Shooting from the Hip.

 Since earning an MFA from Wichita State University in 1996, Jeanne Dunbar-Green has taught as an adjunct at various colleges and universities, the last four years at East Central University and Murray State College.
 She is currently halfway through writing a new novel, tentatively entitled, Okieland, and about as far through a novel co-written with her husband Richard, tentatively titled, The Bee Tree.
 Her

-latest story was published in Sugar Mule as well as in Ain’t Nobody That Can Sing Like Me: New Oklahoma Writing.
+class=WordSection2> latest story was published in Sugar Mule as well as in Ain’t Nobody That Can Sing Like Me: New Oklahoma Writing.

 Phil Estes is a first-year PhD student in Creative Writing an Oklahoma State University.
 Currently he is working on a poetry manuscript titled High Life.
 Poems from this manuscript have appeared (or are forthcoming) in Harpur Palate, Hayden's Ferry Review, Willow Springs, Greensboro Review and PANK.